If you’re reading this, then I’m going to assume you fall into one of these 3 categories:

 - You have a blog niche in mind (or already in progress), yet you’re concerned it is too broad.

 If this is you, then please keep reading.

-I want to turn niche selection on it’s head.
+I want to turn the idea of finding your blog niche on it’s head.
 I want to make it simpler.

 The Niche – Redefined

 First, we need to define our terms so that you and I are on the same page.

 When most bloggers talk about “niche selection” or “find your niche“, what they’re referring to is deciding what their blog topic is.
 What are they going to talk about?
 The idea here is that if you choose the right topic and use the right keywords in some magic combination, then visitors will magically appear and Google will love you.

 Well, it rarely works that way.
 It leaves too much to luck and chance.
 Plus, it isn’t laser-focused on what our true goal here is: An online business which actually generates revenue.